awsdocs/aws-encryption-sdk-docs/doc_source/message-format.md

 ### Non\-Framed Data<a name="body-no-framing"></a>

 Non\-framed data is encrypted in a single blob with a unique IV and [body AAD](body-aad-reference.md)\.
-The following table describes the fields that form non\-framed data\.
+The following table describes the fields that form nonframed data\.
 The bytes are appended in the order shown\.

 **Non\-Framed Body Structure**